Research Experience Placements (REP) FAQs

 How to apply

-Use the links for the placement opportunities listed on our REP webpage for more information about each project and details on how to apply.
+Each University hosting a REP will have their own application process.
+Please see the links for the placement opportunities listed on our REP webpage for more information about each project and details on how to apply.